AdobeDocs/commerce-merchant-services.en/help/live-search/boundaries-limits.md

 - [!DNL Live Search] does not have access to the full taxonomy of the category tree, which makes some layered navigation search scenarios beyond its reach.
 - [!DNL Live Search] uses a unique GraphQL endpoint for queries to support features such as dynamic faceting and search-as-you-type.
 Although similar to the [GraphQL API](https://developer.adobe.com/commerce/webapi/graphql/), there are a few differences and some fields may not be fully compatible.
+- The maximum number of results that can be retured in a search query is 10,000.

 ## Rules